May 08, 2020 ( last updated : May 09, 2020 )

 Before we start the recursive solution, let’s look the following diagram that could help us understand the method more specific.

-.def len_recursive(self, node):
+0, otherwise;1.def len_recursive(self, node):

 """